ManuelTechert/100-days-of-code/log.md

 **Thoughts:**:

 The work on the second project was pretty hard for me.
 I spend several hours on creating a simple-looking-website.
 I had problems with bootstrap which are mostly solved now.
-My navbar, however, didn't want to work as I put the single links as <li>-elements in my <ul>.
+My navbar, however, didn't want to work as I put the single links as li-elements in my ul.
-I got a workaround with some <p> elements, but I definitely want to correct that tomorrow.
+I got a workaround with some p elements, but I definitely want to correct that tomorrow.
 In addition, when I added "position:fixed" to my nav, the size of the bar doesn't fit in my container yet.
 Last topic on this project will be the JS-part with adding code to show, which link is selected.

 **Link to work:**: